nice-devone/nice-cxone-mobile-sdk-ios/README.md

     request.grantType = .code
     ```

-3. If your OAuth service requires a code verifier and code challenge, have your app generate those and pass the code verifier to the SDK with the [setCodeVerifier(_:)](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/customerprovider.htm#CustomerProvider) method.
+3. If your OAuth service requires a code verifier and code challenge, have your app generate those and pass the code verifier to the SDK with the `CustomerProvider.setCodeVerifier(_:)` method.
     ```swift
     do {
         let codeVerifier = try generateCodeVerifier()